“

 4) Pancreatitis

 Pancreatitis, an inflammation of the pancreas, can cause severe abdominal pain that may radiate to your back or under your ribs.
-This condition could be either acute or chronic and is often associated with symptoms such as nausea, vomiting and fever.
+This condition can be either acute or chronic and is often associated with symptoms such as nausea, vomiting, and fever [5].
 The causes of pancreatitis include gallstones, chronic alcohol use, and certain medications.

-5) Enlarged or Ruptured Spleen and Splenic Infarct
+5) Enlarged or Ruptured Spleen (A Medical Emergency)

 6) Gastritis